 But that’s all just Part A (hospital insurance).
 There are also Parts B, C and D to be considered.

-It can be confusing to sort through if you’ve never spent time understanding the various aspects of Medicare.
+It can be confusing to sort through if you’ve never spent time understanding the various aspects involved.
 In our office at Texas Financial and Retirement, we often spend time helping people understand these pieces as they are preparing to retire.

 Some of these pieces include: